 Posted on October 21 2016

-On the 11th month of every year, jacket lapels throughout the United Kingdom, and several other countries across the globe, are adorned with red poppies and white poppies.
-These two familiar emblems, although related in their meaning, each symbolize something different.
+On the 11th month of every year, jacket lapels throughout many countries across the globe, are adorned with red and white poppies.
+These two familiar emblems, though related in meaning, symbolize different things.

 The red remembrance has become a familiar emblem of Remembrance Day.
 Also known as Poppy Day, Remembrance Day dates back to 1917 when King George of Britain dedicated 11 November as a day of remembrance for members of the armed forces killed during World War I.

-Although, World War I officially ended with the signing of the Treaty of Versailles on 28th June 1919, because the armistice of World War I became effective at the eleventh hour of the eleventh day of the eleventh month, it is on this date, the 11th of November, that the annual Remembrance Day is observed to remember the members of the armed forces who have died in the line of duty during and since World War I, as well as those who still serve today.
+Although World War I officially ended with the signing of the Treaty of Versailles on 28th June 1919, because the armistice of WWI became effective at the eleventh hour of the eleventh day of the eleventh month, it is on this date, the 11th of November, that the annual Remembrance Day is observed to remember the members of the armed forces who have died in the line of duty during and since World War I, as well as those who still serve today.

-In the United Kingdom, Remembrance Day is observed on the Sunday nearest to 11th November, and is also known as Remembrance Sunday.
-Whilst in the United States, 11th November annually marks Veterans Day, and in other countries, those who have served in war are remembered on other days, such as Anzac Day, on 25th, in New Zealand.
+In the United Kingdom, Remembrance Day is observed on the Sunday nearest to 11th November and is also known as Remembrance Sunday whilst in the United States, 11th November annually marks Veterans Day.
+In other countries, those who have served in the war are remembered on other days, such as Anzac Day, on the 25th, in New Zealand.

 In Flanders fields the poppies blow